Giurgiu Clocktower: Clocktower

 After the Ottoman Empire retreated from Romanian territory, the watchtower underwent several modifications.
 In 1830 a clock was added to the tower, giving it its present general appearance.
 Its architecture was modified several times, especially in an attempt to repair various damage produced by the constant wars of the 19th century.
 Modifications began in 1830 and continued up to the First World War.
 During World War I, a large portion of Giurgiu was destroyed by a fire, including the upper floors of the tower.

 The clock's mechanism was replaced several times, with the original one, rediscovered in 2005, now being housed by the Teohari Antonescu History Museum in Giurgiu.
 An interesting aspect regarding the tower is its hexagonal plan that surrounds the base which, in the 19th century served as a home to municipal firefighters, police, and town hall.
-Teohari Antonescu Museum curator, Mircea Alexa, talks about the roles of the tower before the year 1906, stating that "the firemen were hosted in the rooms of the tallest building in the city. ...
+Teohari Antonescu Museum curator Mircea Alexa talks about the roles of the tower before 1906, stating that "the firemen were hosted in the rooms of the tallest building in the city. ...
 When the clock was put in place, part of the tower was cut to make room for the clock and the mechanism.
 Initially, the clock worked as a bell - a town hall official pulled the bell to rally municipal meetings, this providing a very important municipal function."